-In search systems using Apache Solr or Elasticsearch is a common practice to have a Search-API between the front end and the search engine, to build queries as elaborated as you like.
+In search systems using Apache Solr or Elasticsearch is a common practice to have a Search-API between the front end and the search engine, to build queries as elaborate as you like.

 From now on we’ll call it Black Box Search-API (we use Black Box here because neither RRE-Enterprise nor the tester needs to know the details of its internals)

 The most controversial aspect of RRE is that you need to replicate your search-API logic through complex query templates in json files.